aleksa-codes/aleksastojsic/README.md

 </a>

 ###
 Passionate and self-motivated full-stack web developer, eager to turn ideas into applications.
-Ambitious to stay on the leading edge of the web development industry and find new learning opportunities or projects to keep improving.
-I work to create modern, responsive websites that suit the wants and needs of my clients and I am eager to solve problems through innovative solutions and collaboration.
+My ambitious are to stay on the leading edge of the always changing web development world and find new learning opportunities or projects to keep improving.
+I work to create modern, responsive websites and applications that suit the wants and needs of my clients while solving problems through innovative solutions and collaboration.

 My personal site is available [here](https://aleksa.vercel.app).